 SLM is a Former Manchester artist originally from Essex whose recently moved to Sussex.

 Madame du Frack was painted in 2014.
-The artist started their own anti fracking campaign in order to bring awareness to the dangers of Fracking.
+The artist started their own anti-fracking campaign in order to bring awareness to the dangers of Fracking.
 The original painting is 20” x 28” on self made hard backed canvas.
-The painting is based on early 19th century french posters combined with the Mona Lisa.
+The painting is based on early 19th century French posters combined with the Mona Lisa.
 Madame du Frack is the epitome of evil – the complete opposite of mother earth.

 “Next came the making of the actual bottles of fracked water.
 After a fake label and fun mixing all sorts of nasty ingredients -I sold bottles as art pieces (not to be drunk) at a couple of art events.
 They caused quite a stir and proved great for approaching a subject that nobody much seemed to want to engage discussion at the time.”

-“In 2015 I converted the poster into french and it was printed up to scale as a bus stop advert for Brandalism – a group of subverters that took over 100s of bus stops ad spaces all over Paris during the COP15 climate talks.
-Madame du Frack got to hang out in Montpanasse which was coincidentally fitting as the original art had been inspired by the areas creative history.”
+“In 2015 I converted the poster into French and it was printed up to scale as a bus stop advert for Brandalism – a group of subverters that took over 100s of bus stops ad spaces all over Paris during the COP15 climate talks.
+Madame du Frack got to hang out in Montparnasse which was coincidentally fitting as the original art had been inspired by the areas creative history.”

 Madame Du Frack Poster